Siddhu2543/WDW_Project_CE013_CE133/README.md

 * _Using_ ___JavaScript___ _we are handling all the back-end work of the site._

 ### Flow
 *The project is having main front page having full description about the project and working flow.
+User will get their score at the end of the quiz and additionally there can not be another option checked after another.
 There are 3 types of quiz.*
 1. There will be 15 seconds timer on each question
 2. There will be 30 minutes time for completing the whole quiz
-3. The quiz will be time bound free(No timer at all) *User will get their score at the end of the quiz and additionally there can not be another option checked after another.*
+3. The quiz will be time bound free(No timer at all)

 ### Watch Demo Video Here :-